aheller829/Mafisa2/README.md

 # Mafisa2
-Scripts for ingesting and QA/QC of Mafisa 2 data
+Scripts for ingesting and QA/QC of Mafisa 2 data, feasibility study